makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 * **Cookies:** Browser fingerprinting does not inherently rely on cookies to generate a unique identifier.
 So while turning them off can offer some degree of user privacy, it doesn’t impact fingerprinting capabilities.
 * **Incognito mode:** This method is equally ineffective for preventing browser fingerprinting, as many browser signals besides browsing history can be used for identifying visitors.
 * **VPN**: VPNs are effective for hiding a visitor’s browsing history from the ISP, or hiding a visitor's real IP address and geolocation from a site.
-It is not very effective for preventing fingerprinting however, as many browser fingerprinting scripts (FingerprintJS included) don't use IP address as a core signal as it is too unstable.
+It is not very effective for preventing fingerprinting however, as many browser fingerprinting scripts (Fingerprint included) don't use IP address as a core signal as it is too unstable.
 If IP address is included, the fingerprinter can use fuzzy matching so that a change in IP address while all other signals remain constant would not result in a new fingerprint.

 ## What Works (Sometimes) to Prevent Browser Fingerprinting